Valid Forms of ID for Notarizing Documents in California

 A notary public’s main job is to confirm the identity of the person signing a document.
 This prevents fraud and protects all parties involved.
 California law requires the signer to present government-issued identification that meets specific criteria (always ask your notary first):

-• The California drivers licence or State ID must be current or issued within the last five years.
+The California driver's license or State ID must be current or issued within the last five years.

 If your ID does not meet these requirements, the notary cannot proceed with notarization.